 About Christine's Work

-Christine Wilkinson is a conservation biologist, 2022 Schmidt Science Fellow, and a Postdoctoral Researcher in the Department of Environmental Sciences, Policy, and Management at the University of California, Berkeley.
-Her research interests include multidisciplinary mapping, human-wildlife conflict, carnivore movement ecology, and using participatory methods for more effective and inclusive conservation outcomes.
+Christine Wilkinson is a conservation scientist and science communicator at University of California, Santa Cruz and the California Academy of Sciences.
+Her research interests include multidisciplinary mapping, human-wildlife conflict, wildlife movement ecology, environmental justice, and using participatory methods for more effective and inclusive conservation outcomes.
 After spending her undergraduate term studying seabird ecology in the northeastern USA and wildlife management in savanna ecosystems of East Africa, she graduated with honors from Cornell University with a B.S. in Natural Resources.
-Christine has spent the last decade working in conservation biology and natural resource management Lake Nakuru National Park, Kenya, in Los Angeles, California, and in the Bay Area, California.
-She has also served in various capacities as an informal educator, piloting and implementing dynamic programs for teenagers and young adults at the California Academy of Sciences and around East Africa.
-During her experiences as an educator, she has developed a passion for conducting applied participatory research and for empowering community-created solutions to our world’s conservation challenges.
+Christine has spent the last 15 years working in conservation biology and natural resource management in Nakuru County, Kenya and in the Los Angeles and Bay Area regions of California.
+She has also served in various capacities as an educator, science communicator, and policy advisor in California and East Africa.